Notice of Privacy Practices

 Ask us to limit what we use or share

 • You can ask us not to use or share certain health information for treatment, payment, or our operations.
-We are not required to agree to your requests, and we may say “no” if it would affect your care.
+We are not required to agree to your requests, and we may say “no” if it would be harmful or affect your care.

 • If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
 We will say “yes” unless a law requires us to share that information.